Work as an English teacher in Italy for 3 months while living with a host family.

 Often overlooked, this stunning and unique region of Italy is often described as Tuscany without tourists.
 Piedmont is bursting with stunning landscapes, castles, cuisine fit for foodies, and fabulous wines.
 The capital of the region is Turin (Torino), which you might remember as the host of the 2006 Winter Olympics.
 Located in the northwest of Italy, the Piedmont region shares a border with Southern France, and is surrounded by the Alps on three sides.

-Additionally, when there ARE teaching jobs, it is very difficult for US citizens to obtain work visas in the EU.
+Additionally, it is very difficult for US citizens to obtain work visas in the EU.
 It’s extremely difficult and expensive (lots of red tape) for an employer to sponsor a US citizen for a work visa, so schools in the European Union are not typically willing to do so.
-This is especially true because native English speakers from the UK can come and work anywhere in the EU without a work visa.
+This is especially true because native English speakers from the UK, Ireland, etc. can come and work anywhere in the EU without a work visa.

 This program was created in coordination with the local Ministry of Education to fill a need – the schools need foreign language teachers, but they are unable to afford them.